Skip to main content

 Public Interest considerations

-When considering the public interest stage of the Full Code Test prosecutors should, in addition to considering the questions set out at paragraph 4.12 of the Code, take into account:
+When considering the public interest stage of the Full Code Test, prosecutors must consider the questions set out at paragraph 4.14 of The Code for Crown Prosecutors (the Code).

 Further reading